10 Top Ways To Help Yourself Stop Smoking

 Here are some top tips for helping yourself to stop smoking (and vaping!)…

 2. Get as much support as you can from family, friends and work colleagues.
 Let them know you are planning to quit and tell them your quit date.
 Ask smokers not to smoke around you or to offer you cigarettes or cajole you to start smoking again.
-Ask people to be on your side, to change the subject if smoking ever comes up and not to say things like “go on, sure one won’t hurt you” or “you look like you could do with a cigarette!”
+Ask people to be on your side, to change the subject if smoking ever comes up and not to say things like “Go on, sure one won’t hurt you” or “You look like you could really do with a cigarette!”

-6. You may find chewing regular minty gum help, not only does it keep your mouth feeling fresh chewing gum reduces anxiety.
-Drink fresh water throughout the day as dehydration causes cravings.You may find it helpful to hold something like a pen in your hand when you’re talking, even when on the phone.
+6. You may find chewing regular minty gum helps, not only does it keep your mouth feeling fresh, chewing gum also causes you to salivate and this helps to reduce anxiety.
+Drink fresh water throughout the day as dehydration causes cravings.
+You may find it helpful to hold something like a pen in your hand when you’re talking, even when on the phone.

 7. Write down all the reasons that made you decide to quit smoking in the first place, and look at your list when you need reminding!